Five Cooperative Learning Activities to do on the First Day of School

 Want something easy to set up while you’re greeting families on the first morning?

-Set a blank puzzle piece on each desk and a box of crayons.
+Set a blank puzzle piece on each desk, along with a box of crayons.
 As students arrive, they color their piece however they like.
 Later, combine all the pieces into a class puzzle to display.

 It’s a beautiful visual reminder that every student is an important part of your classroom.